LucsT/con-checker/README.md

 # Con-checker

-Tools to check your internet connection 24/7 and log results
+Tool to check your internet connection 24/7 and log results

 ### Prerequisites